Ableton: Ableton Push

 In March 2013, the company released the Push controller for Live 9 in cooperation with Akai Professional.
 It gives access to most performing elements within the digital audio workstation from the one unit, playing notes on a device or instrument, sequencing melodic notes and parameters, and triggering clips via a 64 pad matrix.

 In November 2015, Ableton released the second iteration of the Push, Ableton Push 2, which features an onboard display and better integration with the Live software.

-In May 2023, Ableton released the Push 3 as Controller and as Standalone-Version.
+In May 2023, Ableton released the Push 3, in two versions.
+The tethered Push 3 acts as a USB controller for Live, and the standalone Push 3 contains a CPU, battery and hard drive, and can act as a controller or run Live internally.

+Ableton Operator

+Operator is a software synthesizer developed by Ableton, first released in 2005.
+It runs exclusively in Ableton Live, and is included with the Suite version of the program; Live Lite users can purchase Operator separately for 99 USD.
+It uses a hybrid of frequency modulation (FM), subtractive, and additive synthesis with four oscillators, and has been used by artists including Skrillex and Monolake.

 Ableton Move

-Move is a portable, 4 track groove-box with deep Ableton Live integration.
+Move is a portable, 4 track groove-box with deep Ableton Live integration that released in October 2024.

 Ableton Note

-Note is a mobile companion app to Ableton Live.
+Note is a mobile companion app to Ableton Live that was released in October of 2022.
+It gives out Ableton Live Lite to those who purchase.